What We Know About Trump’s New ‘Executive Orders’

 “When you’ve got administration officials on the hill trying to negotiate the next round of COVID relief and he’s on the golf course tweeting about a payroll tax cut — completely disengaged and not remotely connected to the conversations his own people are having with congressional leaders — that’s a bystander in chief,” said Michael Steel, a former top aide to John A. Boehner, the Ohio Republican who served as House speaker from 2011 to 2015.

 Trump claimed on Sunday that Democrats were now “more inclined” to make a deal because of his orders.
-He and his allies have also been gleefully daring anyone to challenge his new executive actions to court, suggesting they will face the wrath of voters for standing in the way of more federal assistance.
+He and his allies have also been gleefully daring anyone to challenge his new executive actions in court, suggesting they will face the wrath of voters for appearing to stand in the way of more federal assistance.
+Thus far, polls indicate that voters have not fallen for Trump’s pandemic theatrics.
+They may not agree with Trump’s new less-is-enough proclamations, either.

-Note: This post has been updated to include additional information, analysis, and commentary.